Auction News

 The desk is one of 17 that EMI themselves built for their recording studios, and is itself unique.

-It was built for Abbey Road, and when it was superseded by new technology there was nowhere for it to go.
+It was built specifically for Abbey Road, and when it was superseded by new technology there was nowhere for it to go.

 EMI reportedly refused to sell a version to George Harrison, who used it on All Things Must Pass, his smash hit solo album.
 In fact, all of the Beatles recorded solo works on the console.